 The most successful works will be considered for inclusion in the first of a new series of Broadside publications by The Typography Workshop.

 All courses run for two consecutive days at Alan Kitching’s Kennington workshop, normally Friday–Saturday unless by special arrangement.
-The cost is £900 and includes lunch and all materials.
+The cost is £750 and includes lunch and all materials.